abhishek1294/Open-Source-EDA/README.md

 # DAY 3
 # Design and characterize one library cell using Magic layout tool and ngSpice
 # Labs for CMOS inverter ngspice simulation
+Cmos is a robust device thats why it is use in chip fabrication.
+In this how we make cmos .N well and P well on p type substrate.

+we learn ngspice simulation and magic tool in this class.
+We used various load capacitor and plot its graph.
 1-Spice deck creation for CMOS inverter
 2-Spice simulation lab for CMOS INverter
 3-Switching threshold Vm